 lobbying school principals for more metal detectors and armed guards: “If

-there was ever a case where grown-ups weren’t listening to kids, it was
+there was never a case where grown-ups weren’t listening to kids; it was

 Littleton.
 First, don’t interrupt your child…let them get the whole thought out.